kiran-sumant/ObsidianKM/Academic/Academic notes/CPC Seminar 2024-06-20.md

 Tm (melting temp) was used in meta-analysis between isomers to compare properties

-Resolving sn-isomers; CID results in loss of the ??? group lmao if we cleave with ozonolysis shows structural locations of fatty acid chains in a phospholipi
+Resolving sn-isomers; CID results in loss of the ??? group lmao if we cleave with ozonolysis shows structural locations of fatty acid chains in a phospholipid.

 # What question did you ask and what was the answer?